danburzo/selery/README.md

 Available options:

 - _recursive_ (Boolean | Array) — whether to recursively parse the argument to some pseudo-classes and pseudo-elements.
 The default value is `true`.
-Pass in an array to add to the set of pseudo-things to recursively parse, beyond the default `[':is', ':where', ':not', '::slotted']`.
+Pass in an array to add to the set of pseudo-things to recursively parse, beyond the default `[':is', ':where', ':not']`.

 #### serialize(_input_)